Under Einstein's Microscope: Measuring Properties of Individual Rotating Massive Stars From Extragalactic Micro Caustic Crossings: Conclusion

 \section{Conclusion}

 We have studied a method to measure stellar parameters of individual highly magnified stars in caustic-overlapping lensed galaxies at cosmological redshifts.
-The method exploits light variability as a result of the differential magnification effect when the source stars transit micro lensing caustics cast by intracluster stars.
+The method exploits light variability as a result of the differential magnification effect when the source stars transit microlensing caustics cast by intracluster stars.

-We have constructed an analytic SED model that quantifies the axisymmetric surface brightness profile induced by the gravity darkening effect for rotating O/B stars (Section \ref{sec2}).
-The SED model specifically builds on the TLUSTY SED templates for non-rotating O/B stars, although our framework is applicable to general stellar SED templates.
-Gravitational lensing in the vicinity of the micro caustic is modeled, at least near the epoch of caustic crossing, by a simple fold (Section \ref{sec3}).
-Combining the model SED profile and the lensing effect, we have introduced a lightcurve model parameterized by intrinsic stellar parameters and extrinsic geometric and kinematic parameters.
-Based on the parameterized lightcurve model, we have developed a general code for performing parameter inference with multi-filter lightcurves.
+We have constructed an analytic SED model that quantifies the axisymmetric surface brightness profile induced by the gravity-darkening effect for rotating O/B stars (Section \ref{sec2}).
+The SED model specifically builds on the TLUSTY SED templates for nonrotating O/B stars, although our framework is applicable to general stellar SED templates.
+Gravitational lensing in the vicinity of the microcaustic is modeled, at least near the epoch of caustic crossing, by a simple fold (Section \ref{sec3}).
+Combining the model SED profile and the lensing effect, we have introduced a light-curve model parameterized by intrinsic stellar parameters and extrinsic geometric and kinematic parameters.
+Based on the parameterized light-curve model, we have developed a general code for performing parameter inference with multifilter light curves.

 We have demonstrated the method by performing mock parameter inference under observational conditions that are realistic for the HST (three wide filters, 1$\sigma$ magnitude limit per epoch $\sim 29$, and at a cadence of a few hours over a few days), for a blue supergiant source star at $z_s=1$ (Section \ref{sec5}).
-Our results suggest that the surface rotation velocity relative to the breakup value can be measured to an error $\sigma_\omega = 0.1$--$0.2$, without a geometric degeneracy, while other intrinsic parameters such as equatorial radius $R_e$ and bolometric luminosity $L$ are limited by uncertainty about the micro caustic strength and are likely to be determined to $0.1\,$dex and $0.2\,$dex (1$\sigma$) respectively.
-Mass inference is less constraining, but could be improved with a careful treatment of limb darkening.
+Our results suggest that the surface rotation velocity relative to the breakup value can be measured to an error $\sigma_\omega = 0.1$--$0.2$, without a geometric degeneracy, while other intrinsic parameters such as equatorial radius $R_e$ and bolometric luminosity $L$ are limited by uncertainty about the microcaustic strength and are likely to be determined to $0.1$ and $0.2\,$dex (1$\sigma$), respectively.
+Mass inference is less constraining but could be improved with a careful treatment of limb darkening.